 Treatment of thyroid cancer

 The thyroid gland absorbs nearly all of the iodine in the blood.
-Because of this, radioactive iodine (also called radioiodine or iodine 131) can be used to destroy the thyroid gland and thyroid cancer with little effect on the rest of the body.
+Because of this, radioactive iodine (also called radioiodine or iodine-131) can be used to destroy the thyroid gland and thyroid cancer with little effect on the rest of the body.
 This treatment is often used after thyroid cancer surgery to destroy any thyroid cells left behind.
 It’s also used to treat some types of thyroid cancer that spread to lymph nodes and other parts of the body.
-For more information, please see our document called Thyroid Cancer.

 This form of phosphorus (also known as P-32 or chromic phosphate P 32) is put inside brain tumors that are cystic (hollow) to kill the tumor without hurting the healthy parts of the brain.